Risk and Compliance

 - establishing mechanisms to regularly test their quality, adequacy and effectiveness, including through an independent audit function, where applicable;

 - Identification, evaluation, definition and adoption of concrete risk control procedures for money laundering and terrorist financing inherent in the organisation’s specific operational reality;

-- Creation of a specific channel, independent and anonymous, that allows employees to report any violations and risk situations(whistleblowing);
+- Creation of a specific, independent and anonymous channel that allows employees to report possible violations and whistleblowing situations;

 - Implementation of tools or information systems necessary for effective risk management, in particular in the context of the identification and monitoring of customers and operations and to enable timely detection of risk events;